V3lectronics/SPIRIT/README.md

 -Speakers

-The goal is to be 100% ethically and environmentally "clean" as soon as possible, however that is not an easy task and presents multiple enginnering challenges.
+The goal is to be 100% ethically and environmentally "clean" as soon as possible, however that is a hard task and presents multiple enginnering challenges.

+TODO
 ?RoHS complicance

 # Compliance And Legality

+TODO research

 ### EU